616.19 Quality Standards for Temporary Traffic Control Devices

 |Acceptable Example||Unacceptable Examples|

 When used, speed limit (regulatory) signs shall be installed at a 5 ft. (rural area) or a 7 ft. (urban area) mounting height as shown in Picture 4.
-Information on the mounting height of the signs is located in Std.
+Information on the mounting height of the signs is in Std.
 Plan 616.10.
 The mounting heights of the signs in Pictures 5 and 6 are not compliant with MoDOT/MUTCD standards.
-After December 2013, the work zone plaque will be 2 ft. high as shown in EPG 616.6.12 Work Zone and Higher Fines Signs and Plaques.
+The work zone plaque will be 2 ft. high as shown in EPG 616.6.12 Work Zone and Higher Fines Signs and Plaques.

 Lateral Sign Location: Sign locations should be located 6-12 ft. from the edge of the paved travel lane or shoulder as shown in Std.
 Plan 616.10.
 Due to terrain slopes, curves, shoulder widths, duration of projects, signs may deviate from recommended placement.
 Before installing signs, the project site should be reviewed to agree on the best location for signs.